gmc-code/PC-Python/docs/turtle/turtle_screen_advanced.rst

                 .. tab-item:: Q2

-                    Modify the code to clear the gif while keeping the drawing.
+                    Modify the code below to clear the gif while keeping the drawing.

                     .. code-block:: python